nion-software/nionswift/docs/user_interface.rst

 Graphics
 --------
+The Graphics subsection shows options for selected graphics, or for graphics associated with the selected data item.
+If multiple graphics are selected, the inspector will only list options for graphics that are selected.

 .. image:: graphics/inspector_graphics_subsection.png
     :width: 321
     :alt: Inspector Graphics Subsection

-The Graphics subsection shows options for selected graphics, or for graphics associated with the selected data item.
-If multiple graphics are selected, the inspector will not list options for graphics that are not selected.

 Each graphic will have different variables that can be changed in this subsection.
 Most of the variables can either be manipulated by text in the inspector panel or by moving points around in the display panel.
 The inputs and outputs for the variables will be based off of the coordinate system selected in the calibration drop-down.
-See :ref:`data-items` for information on different types of coordinate systems.
+See :ref:`data-items` (Calibrations) for information on different types of coordinate systems.

 Each graphic will have some or all of the following variables: